Empowering Education: Unleashing the Benefits of Digital Resources for Students

 3. Personalization

 You won't be able to make your course perfect for every learner, but only including video/audio-related content excludes the majority of learners.
-Videos can be good if you're information is content that can be listened to on the go.
+Videos can be good if your information is content that can be listened to on the go.
 But, stronger courses include a variety of styles of learning to provide an opportunity to a range of learners, making it more personalized.

 4. Flexibility